machal/cssmine-content/css3-background-size.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use a polyfill.
 Just be careful - the polyfill is using `.htc` files so it may
-lower the website performace –
+lower the web site performace – see
 [github.com/louisremi/background-size-polyfill](<https://github.com/louisremi/background-size-polyfill>).